What Happens at Our Jam

 The process of finding dances is, itself, an improvisation.
 There's a lot of opportunity to wonder what you're supposed to be doing about connecting with others, and no cut-and-dried guidelines.
 It's good to know that there's not a lot that you must do.
 If you can tune into how you're influenced by stuff within and around you, you can have plenty to do just moving on your own and in response to what's happening around you.
 The ability to be receptive to what's happening within you and also what's happening around you is really key.
 As you and others get into this mode, connections start to happen...

-It can be doubly challenging to notice both what's happening within your self and also what's happening around you, and not have either focus preclude the other.
+It can be doubly challenging to notice both what's happening within your self and also what's happening around you, and not have one focus preclude the other.
 Balancing these two is an art, and can ultimately be very engaging, if you're willing to give it a try.

 The way I generally like to start is by seeking the dance I have with myself, at that moment.
 That could involve exploring the edges between balance and imbalance, momentum and (dis)coordination, sluggishness and levity.
 It may be different for you — the idea is to try things that lead to tuning in to yourself, and your sense of being present at the physical place, the jam space.
 Start with what you find in yourself at the moment, rather than what you expect you should be doing.
 The material you find will be what is personally engaging for you, and will be something that works for you in sharing with others - it will be most within reach of where you are.

 Connecting with others can happen accidentally, when your sphere of attention overlaps with someone else, or it can happen by choice — seeking out someone doing something that interests you, or vice versa, or practicing a familiar warm-up with a friend.
 It can be nice to sample connections, dabbling in various interactions on before sticking with any one, or just dive in to an exploration with someone.